alephmembeth/alephmembeth.github.io/reading.md

 ### Articles and Chapters

++ Peter Andre, Teodora Boneva, Felix Chopra, and Armin Falk (2024): “Globally Representative Evidence on the Actual and Perceived Support for Climate Action,” _Nature Climate Change_ 14, 253–259.
 + Jennifer Cole Wright (2025): “The Function of Morality and Folk Metaethics,” in: Simon Laham (ed.): _Handbook of Ethics and Social Psychology_, Cheltenham and Northampton: Edward Elgar, 33–43.
 + Rafael Alvear (2023): “For a Sociology of Needs,” _Critical Theory in Berlin_, https://criticaltheoryinberlin.de/en/interventions/for-a-sociology-of-needs/.